paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ### What's Next?

 Congratulations, you've now published your own Markdown content with Docsify-This!

+> [!TIP]
-In addition to creating new content, you can also upload existing Markdown files from your desktop to GitHub or Codeberg.
+> You can also upload existing Markdown files by using **Add File › Upload files** in your repository, or use **[GitHub Desktop](https://github.com/apps/desktop)** to synchronize files between your desktop and GitHub or Codeberg.

 ---